-To connect balanced lines to these inputs, use a 1/4" Tip-Ring-Sleeve (TRS) plug.
-To connect unbalanced lines to these inputs, use a 1/4" mono (TS) phone plug.
-The wiring diagrams are presented on the previous page.
+To connect balanced lines to these inputs, use a 1/4'' Tip-Ring-Sleeve (TRS) plug.
+To connect unbalanced lines to these inputs, use a 1/4'' mono (TS) phone plug.
+The wiring diagrams were presented two pages ago.

-NEVER connect the output of an amplifier directly to a ProFXIO GO mixer's input jack.
+NEVER connect the output of an amplifier directly to a ProFXv3+ mixer's input jack.
 This could damage the input circuitry and we wouldn't want that now, would we?